hassio-addons/addon-portainer/README.md

 **Note**: _The file MUST be stored in `/ssl/`, which is the default for Hass.io_

-### Option: `hide_hassio_containers`

-By default all Hass.io managed containers are hidden from Portainer.
-This is recommended since fooling around with Hass.io managed containers can easily lead to a broken system.

-1. Set this option to `false`, to gain access to Hass.io managed containers as well.
-1. Go into Portainer -> Settings -> Hidden containers:
-   Delete the listed hidden labels (io.hass.type labels).

 ### Option: `leave_front_door_open`

 Adding this option to the add-on configuration allows you to disable